Spray Foam

 Foam Insulation Services in Andover, MN

-Spray Polyurethane Foam (SPF) is a spray-applied cellular plastic, is made by mixing chemicals to create foam.
+Spray Polyurethane Foam (SPF) is a spray-applied cellular plastic made by mixing chemicals to create foam.
 Those chemicals react very quickly, expanding on contact to create foam that insulates air seals and provides a moisture barrier.
 When properly installed, spray foam insulation forms a continuous barrier on walls, around corners, and on contoured surfaces.
 It resists heat transfer very well and is an effective solution for reducing unwanted air infiltration through cracks, seams, and joints.

 There Are 2 Main Types of Spray Foam Insulation: Closed-Cell Foam or Open-Cell Foam

-Closed-Cell spray foam is the preferred product used by professional insulators to instantaneously air seal cracks, form a vapor barrier, add structural strength, and efficiently insulate homes, garages, workshops, pole barns, and large storage buildings.
+Closed-cell spray foam is the preferred product used by professional insulators to instantaneously air seal cracks, form a vapor barrier, add structural strength, and efficiently insulate homes, garages, workshops, pole barns, and large storage buildings.

 What Are the Energy-Efficiency Benefits of Spray Foam Insulation?

-Save Energy, Precious Natural Resources, and Our Environment.
+• Save Energy, Precious Natural Resources, and Our Environment.

 Polyurethane Spray Foam helps conserve precious natural resources, like lumber from our forests, because the high R values of Polyurethane sprayed foam insulation allow architects to reduce the thickness of wood frame walls and ceilings, thus reducing the size of wood structural beams.